 HIPAA protects the privacy of individual identifiable PHI, provides electronic and physical security of health and PHI, and simplifies billing and other electronic transactions.

 - What is a covered entity?
-Includes three specific groups, such as health plans, health care clearinghouses, and health care providers (optometrist and ophthalmologist).
+Includes three specific groups: health plans, health care clearinghouses, and health care providers (optometrist and ophthalmologist).

 - What is a business associate?
 A person or company that performs a function or activity on behalf of or provides services to a covered entity that involves creating, receiving, maintaining, or transmitting PHI.

 Follow Privacy Rule State Laws and Regulations